-Webcasting services provide churches a viable means to broadcast their services & sermons online for a wider audience, & churches around the world have already begun to channelize the power of live streaming church service.
+Webcasting services provide churches a viable means to broadcast their services and sermons online for a wider audience, and churches around the world have already begun to channelize the power of live streaming church service.

 With a broader audience network, however, comes the dangers of violating the copyright law.